 Fear and rejection.
 I can guarantee everyone on this planet has suffered rejection and all the devastating effects of being alienated, disappointed and lonely.
 This is particularly long-lasting when repeatedly experienced as a child when a decision is made to avoid relying on others at all costs.
 Translate this behaviour to an adult intimate relationship and it’s challenging to reach out and enjoy closeness.
 What do you do about it?
 Realise your default personal news reel.
 After over a decade of counselling I’ve come to realise, no matter your charmed or compromised background, human nature sadly and too easily defaults to worthless self-talk.
 If we allow life’s whacks, clobbers and thrashings to permanently wire us to avoidance, we are trapped in pain and isolation.
 We’re more likely to judge and criticise others to deflect the perceived short-comings from within - all rooted in fear.
 I look forward to stepping you through some steps to overcoming fear - this massive inhibitor to intimacy next week.
 Joanne Wilson is a neuropsychotherapist, relationship specialist, workshop facilitator and guest speaker.
 Tune into radio Salt106.5 each Friday morning for her co-host of the Morning Wakeup.
 Don’t miss more on these articles in her “Is This Love” Podcast and download your FREE relationship resources at www.relationshiprejuvenator.com ![]() School is back in, Aussie trade in full swing, Valentine’s Day florists soon go “ka-ching”, ... and for me – great timing!
 Yes, it’s a fabulous time of year for my latest and greatest momentous topic of utmost importance for your 2020, drum roll… “Intimacy Inhibitors”.
 Turn the pages to this section of this magazine in recent years and you’ll be well familiar with my frequently used term, “we are designed relationally”.
 That is, we feel safe and secure when we can count on turning to our loved ones for support, love and connection.
 Turn the pages of your life, and you’ll recall your highlight reel features sharing great moments with others, feeling loved, valued or appreciated.
 There are so many themes around this topic in the counselling room.
 I can’t wait to share with you some wonderful insights to giving and receiving the love you deserve.
 Where do we start?
 We get “naked to the soul”.
 Sounds a bit rude, however this is more about getting authentic with your own needs and turning on your “attachment antennae” to a healthy frequency.
 This wonderful analogy was gifted by authors and practitioners, Kallos-Lilly and Fitzgerald in their contribution to Emotionally Focussed Therapy.
 They explain those who’ve enjoyed positive childhood experiences of connecting with their parents of caregivers naturally tend to extend this to their romantic relationships.
 Those who’ve experienced a less than ideal childhood can feel a sense of loss and emptiness for what was missed.
 As a result, our inherent need to survive and feel safe prompts some people to turn up their antennae or alert button to rejection from others.
 They can be hyper-sensitive to feelings of anxiousness when they sense others might let them down.
 They can be clingy and needy or try to control their partner to keep safe.
 Alternatively, those who keep their antennae turned down too low ensures they stay independent, avoid closeness and keep their distance.
 Both frequencies are their best attempts to cope to avoid the insecurity from a threatened bond with those closest and dear.
 Understanding the needs of such anxious or avoidant behaviours is a helpful head start to appreciate and respect their need for space or responsiveness.
 I look forward to revealing further aspects of being “naked to the soul” next week.
 Joanne Wilson is a neuropsychotherapist, relationship specialist, workshop facilitator and guest speaker.
 Don’t miss more on this in her “Is This Love” Podcast and download your FREE relationship resources at www.relationshiprejuvenator.com Death, taxes and the need to be loved are the sure things of life.

 As Queensland prepares to recognise Mental Health week from 5 October, what a perfect time to recognise therapists all over the world impacting generations.
 I too, have the privilege of journeying with couples particularly with children supporting them rediscover how to effectively connect and mentor their young family with a beautiful, flourishing and cohesive connection, particularly with healthy conflict cycles.
 One great reminder I want to share is contemplating how we sought safety, learnt, felt and expressed love in the first place.
 We thrive on being loved, cared for and needed.
 A loss of connection in a relationship often feels like a near death experience for many.
 Have you ever taken time out to wonder: Who did you go to for comfort as a child and could you count on them?
 Were they available for you at critical times?
 Did these people ever betray you or let you down?
 What did you learn about connection /comfort from these people?
 Did you ever turn to alcohol, drugs, sex, material things for comfort?
 Have there been any particular traumatic incidences in your previous relationships?
 It makes complete sense that these experiences can shape our current relationships.
 They can subconsciously influence any insecurities, unrealistic expectations and explain why we find ourselves self-medicating with alcohol, drugs, sex or materialism or screen addiction.
 On the other hand, many people have been fortunate to enjoy a wonderful, loving and connected family of origin upon which to launch themselves to relationship success.
 If you’re in a relationship, I wonder if there have been times when you have been able to be vulnerable and find comfort with your partner?
 What a gift that is.
 It is an incredible honour when couples or individuals entrust me with their challenges, pain and dreams.
 Your emotional and physical well-being flourish when you enjoy dynamic, fun and connected relationships.
 It is never too late to begin being the best version of yourself in yours!
 In the theme of taking time to boost your mental wellbeing, check out the www.qldmentalhealthweek.org.au website for the Instagram Take Time challenge.
 They’re inviting people across Queensland to share what it looks or feels like when they ‘take time’ for the things that boost their mental wellbeing.
 Your post must be shared on Instagram using #QMHWTakeTime and can capture anything from a moment to an artwork.
 You might like to show how important it is to be active, keep learning, give, connect, enjoy the moment, or care for our planet.
 Just be creative, be yourself, and join the conversation.
 The challenge will run in the lead up to Queensland Mental Health Week until Thursday 3 October 2019.
 There will be six prize draws during this time with all entrants having the chance to win!
 Joanne Wilson is a neuropsychotherapist, relationship specialist, radio co-host, workshop facilitator, guest speaker and weekly columnist for the Sunshine Coast Daily.
 Contact Jo at www.theconfidantecounselling.com or via email.
-Listen in to her podcast discussing these articles and more, "Is This Love?"
-With much grunt and gusto, I’ve bravely explored the world of the hairy man type in a relationship with a fluttering eyelashes female throughout August.
-I’ve delved into these key topics often found in my relationship therapy and as put forward throughout this series by blokes.
-They’re yearning to discover why women:
+Listen in to her podcast discussing these articles and more, "Is This Love?" |

 Joanne WilsonJoanne will be your Confidante, enabling you to speak freely in complete confidence and serenity.
 An integrated approach tailored to your specific needs will be utilised.